Parse JSON with jq

 sh

-Sorting is also possible and can the result be reversed as wanted:
+Sorting is also possible and can the result be reversed if needed:

 sh

-Notice that we set .len to the result of passing .title to the length built-in function.
+Notice that we add a .len node with the result of passing .title to the length built-in function.

 YAML to other types